 Weight of the snow matters more than how much snow has accumulated on your roof.
-If you have a small, one-story bungalow where the roof is just off the ground, taking matters into one’s own hands may be safe — if you can work entirely from the ground and have the right tools. remove whatever snow you can reach with your roof rake while standing on the ground, and focus on the overhangs to prevent ice dams from forming.
+If you have a small, one-story bungalow where the roof is just off the ground, taking matters into one’s own hands may be safe.
+Remove whatever snow you can reach with your roof rake while standing on the ground, and focus on the overhangs to prevent ice dams from forming.

 Use plastic roof rakes made with small wheels and a bumper to keep from damaging the surface or shingles of your rooftop.
 Metal rakes often may add to the damage of your home’s roof.

 There are a few things to consider before you remove snow from your roof.
 Be aware of all potential dangers including the structure of the roof and personal damage such as sliding off the roof or ladder, overexertion or injury from falling snow.
 The goal of removing snow is to relieve the excessive load of weight on your roof, not to remove all of the snow.

 Never clear snow from your roof alone.
 Be sure to include a spotter to see where you will be throwing snow.
 Be aware that hard clumps of snow or ice being thrown from the roof could cause damage to people and objects below.
 You’ll need to anticipate where the snow and ice will fall as you pull it off your roof — you won’t want to pull a load of heavy, wet snow down on top of yourself or any helpers.

 Work from the overhangs and up, removing small amounts of snow at a time.
 Do not remove too much snow at once the snow may increase in weight making it difficult to clear.
 Take your roof rake, which you can make yourself and while standing at a safe distance, begin pulling the snow from your roof slowly.